SaMajerus/SillyStringz.Soln/README.md

 Note that this application is the Minimum-Viable-Product iteration, meaning that the features available here are of the Baseline variety.

-Current '' CAN/CAN'T '' situations--
+Current '' CAN/CAN'T '' cases--
 User CAN:
-  * Add a Machine or License for a given Engineer.
+  * Add a Machine and/or License for a given Engineer.
   * Add a Machine for a given License.
+  * Add a License for a given Machine.
+  * Add a Machine with an empty list of Engineers.
+  * Add an Engineer with an empty list of Machines.
+  * Add a License for a given Engineer.
+(From the Engineer's 'Details' page.)
+  * Add one or more Machines for a given Engineer (with-/without- Licenses assigned to the Engineers and/or to the Machines).
+  * Delete a given Engineer from the list of Engineers (with-/without- assigned Licenses and/or Machines).
+  * Delete a given Machine from the list of Machines (with-/without- assigned Engineers and/or Licenses).
+  * Delete a given License from the list of Licenses (with-[[without- assigned Engineers and/or Machines).

-They CAN'T:
+User CAN'T:
-  * Add an Engineer for a given License.
+  * Add an Engineer for a given License (with-/without- assigned Machines).
+  * Delete an Engineer, go back a couple of pages, and access that employee's Details page.